Borel-type subalgebras of the lattice vertex operator algebra: The rank-one Borel-type subVOA of

 and $Y_{W^i}(a,z)=0$ for $i=1,2,3$, if $a\in M_{\hat{\h}}(1,n\al)$ with $n\geq 1$.
 Therefore, we can replace $I$ in \eqref{5.2.26} by the intertwining operator $\tilde{I}$ of $V_{B}$.
 Conversely, we can also restrict any intertwining operator $\Y\in I\fusion{M_{\hat{\h}}(1,\la)}{M_{\hat{\h}}(1,\mu)}{M_{\hat{\h}}(1,\gamma)}$ of $V_{B}$ to an intertwining operator $\Y$ of the same type between modules over the Heisenberg VOA.
 Therefore, the fusion rules of the Borel-type subVOA $V_{B}$ is the same as the fusion rules between modules over the Heisenberg VOA $M_{\hat{\h}}(1,0)$. \end{proof}

 \begin{remark} Theorem~\ref{thm3.14} is also parallel to the semisimple Lie algebra case.
-Note that a Borel subalgebra $\mathfrak{b}=\mathfrak{n}_+\op \h$ of a semisimple Lie algebra $\g$ has the same irreducible modules as its Cartan part $\h$, and the irreducible modules over (the abelian Lie algebra) $\h$ are all one-dimensional. \end{remark}
+Note that a Borel subalgebra $\mathfrak{b}=\mathfrak{n}_+\op \h$ of a semisimple Lie algebra $\g$ has the same irreducible modules as its Cartan part $\h$. \end{remark}